wot-oss/tmc/docs/_pages/50-commands.md

 > --json &lt;config-json>)
 >

-All repos have two mandatory fields: 'type' and 'loc' (short for location), and an optional 'description' field.
+All repos have a mandatory field 'type' and an optional 'description' field.
-The 'type' is assigned from '--type' flag and the 'loc' is assigned from \<location> argument.
+The 'type' is assigned from '--type' flag.
+Depending on the repo type, also the field 'loc' (short for location) may be required and is then assigned from \<location> argument.
-Depending on the repo type, the exact meaning of 'loc' field is different and also other fields may be provided or may be mandatory.
+The exact meaning of 'loc' field may different and also other fields may be provided or may be mandatory.

 When adding a repository, the entire config may be provided in JSON form, either by giving a file name in
 \<config-file> or the entire JSON as string in \<config-json>.
 See `repo show` for example.